vlabo/ZenithFence/PacketDoc.md

   - Allow / Block / Drop directly in the ALE layer.
 They always go through the packet layer first no need to do anything special

 Fallowing specifics apply to the ALE layer:
 1. Connections with flag `reauthorize == false` are special.
 When the flag is `false` that means that a applications is calling a function `connect()` or `accept()` for a connection.
 This is a special case because we control the result of the function, telling the application that it's allowed or not allowed to continue with the connection.
-Since we are making request to Portmaster we need to take longer time.
+Since we are making request to User sace we need to take longer time.
 This is done with pending the packet.
 This allows the kernel extension to pause the event and continue when it has the verdict.
 See `ale_callouts.rs -> save_packet()` function.
 2. If packet payload is present it is from the transport layer.